 Consider life insurance

-You may think a life insurance benefit through your employer is good enough.
-However, it may not fully cover your family's basic needs.
-It also may not be transferrable to a new job, leaving your family unprotected.
-If you're younger and healthy, life insurance may be one way to help build generation wealth since life insurance is usually much more affordable the earlier you start your coverage.
-Get started by
+You may think a life insurance benefit through your employer is good enough, but it may not fully cover your family's basic needs.
+And it might not be transferrable to a new job, which could leave your family unprotected.
+If you're young and healthy, life insurance may be one way to help build generational wealth because it is usually more affordable the earlier you start your coverage.

 Start a college fund